Francisco García Tortosa

-Francisco García Tortosa (born in La Ñora (Murcia, Spain) on September 15, 1937) is a Spanish University Professor, literary critic, and translator into Spanish.
+Francisco García Tortosa (born in La Ñora (Murcia, Spain) on September 15, 1937, died in Seville (Andalucía, Spain) on May 19, 2024) was a Spanish University Professor, literary critic, and translator into Spanish.
 In Spain García Tortosa is considered one of the chief experts on the figure and work of the Irish writer, James Joyce, whose creations he has translated and about which he has published a wide range of studies.

 The Irish hispanist, Ian Gibson, has called García Tortosa «Spain's leading expert on Joyce», while considering his translation of Ulysses, in collaboration with María Luisa Venegas, as «prodigious».

 Biography

 His primary school in La Ñora, Murcia, was located in a barrack hut which had been used as an Air Force outpost during the Spanish Civil War.
 The school was run by the Jesuits who occupied the town's Monasterio de los Jerónimos (Monastery of Saint Jerome).
 He studied as a high school pupil in the town of Cehegín and in Murcia's "Alfonso X el Sabio" High.

 Subsequently, he studied at the University of Salamanca, being awarded his Degree in Modern Philology in 1965.
 In 1970 he obtained his Ph.D. under the tutorship of Carlos Clavería Lizana, Member of the Real Academia Española de la Lengua, while it was in Salamanca that García Tortosa defended his Doctoral Thesis entitled Los viajes imaginarios en el siglo XVIII inglés y su fondo cultural (Imaginary Journeys in the English Eighteenth Century and their Cultural Background).
 His research work, between 1964 and 1968, was undertaken in the Reading Room of the British Museum, later to become the British Library, and the results were published in book form by the Publications Service of the University of Salamanca.

 Also between 1964 and 1968 he was Reader in Spanish at Kingston College, London, and at the University of Leeds.

 He was Full-Tenure Lecturer and Professor at the University of Santiago de Compostela between 1973 and 1976, and Professor at the University of Sevilla between 1976 and 2008, where subsequently he became Professor Emeritus between 2008 and 2011.

 A large number of his publications up until 2002, at least those related to Joyce, are listed in the book edited by Alberto Lázaro and Antonio R. de Toro Santos, entitled James Joyce in Spain, A Critical Bibliography, 1972-2002 (Publications Service, University of La Coruña, 2002).